 Dogs are known to be loyal pets, but sometimes they may see a threat in the innocent action of people they are unfamiliar with.
 They may consider a stranger to be a threat and may attack the person.
-An insurance company from Massachusetts has stated that more than one-third of all homeowner’s insurance claims in the U.S. relate to dog bites.
+An insurance company from Massachusetts has stated that more than one-third of all homeowner’s insurance claims in the U.S. relate to dog attacks.

 Recently, a woman agreed to take care of a dog while her neighbors were on a vacation.
 It was agreed that in return for her services, the pet owners would pay her $300.
 The dog was taken to her home.
 While she was trying to pick up a napkin, the dog bit her.
 The woman sued the owners of the dog, and a court held the owners liable for her injuries.

-Dog bites may cause lacerations, scars, bleeding and even death.
+Dog bites may cause lacerations, scars, bleeding, and even death.
 Dog injuries may be traumatic, and the injured may need immediate medical attention.
 The victim may also suffer emotionally after a dog attack.

 The owner of a dog has a legal duty to supervise their pets and to prevent injuries to others from dog bite attacks.
 Massachusetts law provides that if a dog causes injury to a person, the owner of the dog shall be liable for damages unless the injured was committing a trespass or was teasing the dog.